Content

 9:00-11:00 AM Workshops

-• Alternative ways to grow up outside the family
+• Elisabeth Brousek: alternative ways to grow up outside the family

-• It takes a village to bring up a child?
-Mental parental illness, young carers and alternative social support systems. families in different life cycles, 1 parent families
+• Andrea Schmid: It takes a village to bring up a child.
+Mental parental illness, young carers and alternative social support systems

 11:00-11:30 AM Break